 Mike partners with employers to help them create positive work environments, increase engagement, comply with applicable laws, and reduce litigation.
 This work includes:

-- Assisting in-house counsel, HR professionals, and business leaders with workplace policies and day-to-day employment decisions;
+- Assisting in-house counsel, HR professionals, and business leaders with employment policies, solutions to complex workplace issues, and day-to-day employment decisions;

 - Leading workplace investigations of possible harassment, discrimination, bullying and other behavior that can harm a company’s culture and bottom line; and

-- Conducting training for executives, HR professionals and entire workforces on topics including anti-harassment, internal investigations, performance management, workplace bullying, and professionalism.
+- Conducting training for leadership teams, individual executives, HR teams and entire workforces on topics including anti-harassment, internal investigations, performance management, workplace bullying, and professionalism.

 Mike is a frequent speaker and writer on employment law topics through organizations including the Association of Corporate Counsel, the Illinois Institute for Continuing Legal Education, and North Shore Labor Counsel.